Amplitude-Developer-Docs/amplitude-dev-center/docs/guides/accounts-instrumentation-guide.md

 For event level groups, update your Track, Screen, and Page Call mappings in your Amplitude Destination to include the “Groups” key-value pair, for example `group type - group value`).
 For user level groups, update your Identify Call mapping to include the “Groups” key-value pair.
 To send group properties, update the Group Identify User mapping.

-See the [Segment documentation](https://segment.com/docs/connections/destinations/catalog/actions-amplitude) for the Amplitude (Actions) Destination for full details.
+See the [Segment documentation](https://segment.com/docs/connections/destinations/catalog/actions-amplitude) for the Amplitude (Actions) Destination for full instructions.

 ### Amplitude Classic